 During the past two decades, parishioners and friends have been making individually-designed needlepoint kneelers for each chair in the church.
 Designs from the kneelers have been drawn from the Old and New Testaments and include depictions of ancient crosses and many saints.

 The shingled Parish House was, like the church, built in stages.
 The first building was dedicated in 1937 and additions were constructed in 1950 and 1964.
 With the 2012 renovations, one section of the building was demolished and a new administrative wing and Chapel have been built on the west side.
 The Auditorium was thoroughly renovated.
 This is used for large meetings and functions, while the Guild Room serves as a location for many small group meetings.

 Honoring Our Faith: Enriching Our Community

 Generations have given extraordinary time and treasure to ensure that the Brown’s legacy has been preserved by tending both buildings and gardens throughout the years.
 In 2010, Saint Mary’s undertook a capital campaign and building project to ensure that this legacy is passed on to those who come after us.

 The $3 million Legacy Project responded to critical needs in all three campus buildings: the Church, Rectory and Parish House, as well as to needs in the Churchyard, parking areas and general grounds.
-Saint Mary’s broke ground on this ambitious project in June 2012 and completed the project in the spring of 2013.
-These improvements are designed to ensure that Saint Mary’s spaces and grounds will be safe, efficient and accessible and will meet the needs of our youth and our community – both within and beyond our gates – for generations to come.
-We strongly believe that this is exactly what our forebears, beginning with General and Mrs. Brown, had in mind for our parish known as Saint Mary’s.
+Saint Mary’s broke ground on this ambitious project in June 2012 and completed the project in 2013.
+These improvements were designed to ensure that Saint Mary’s spaces and grounds will be safe, efficient and accessible and will meet the needs of our youth and our community – both within and beyond our gates – for generations to come.
+We strongly believe that this is exactly what our forebears, beginning with General and Mrs. Brown, had in mind for this parish community known as Saint Mary’s.